-Call for Applications for (translate) La Academia Latinoamericana de Resiliencia de los Sistemas Alimentarios (ALLSA-Perú).
+Academia Latinoamericana de Resiliencia de los Sistemas Alimentarios (ALLSA-Perú).
 Para la versión en español, haz clic aquí.

-The Global Diversity Foundation presents the Latin American Academy of Food Systems Resilience (ALLSA 2019).
+The Global Diversity Foundation and Asociación ANDES presents the Latin American Academy of Food Systems Resilience (ALLSA 2019).
+ALLSA 2019 will be held from September 14 to 25, 2019 in Cuzco, Peru, in collaboration with the communities of the Parque del Papa, the Potato Park, Quechua farmers who conserve a wide diversity of Andean crops, promoting food sovereignty and sustainable livelihoods.
 This academy was born from the Global Environments Network (GEN) initiative, whose objective is to train and create networks of inspiring and dynamic environmental leaders in a global action network.
-Since 2011, GEN has organised five summer academies in Europe, two regional academies and four exchanges of community environmental leaders.
+Since 2011, GEN has organized six summer academies in Europe, three regional academies and four community environmental leadership exchanges.

 The selected candidates must be:

-The price of this academy is USD800 and includes tuition, lodging, meals, field trips and materials.
-It does not include the cost of travel to the city of Cuzco, travel and medical insurance and other costs of living.
+The price of this academy is USD400, which includes tuition, lodging, meals, field trips and materials.
+It does not include the cost of travel to the city of Cuzco, travel health insurance and other costs of living.
 Participants are expected to independently seek funding to cover all expenses through scholarships, collective funding campaigns, personal sources, employer support, government funds, or other means at their disposal.
-Partial scholarships will be available for those with greater economic challenges.

-Three full scholarships will be awarded to young people from the communities of Parque de la Papa.
+A limited number of partial scholarships are available for those with greater economic challenges.
+Full scholarships will be awarded to young people from the communities of Parque de la Papa.

 Those interested can fill out the online application form here before 30 April 2019.
 Keep in mind that the selection process is divided into two stages.